|

 keep us alive.
 But if you cling to your childlike defenses and carry them

-your life is terrifying, because its all you know.
-There are just too
+your life is terrifying, because your defenses are all you know.
+There are just

 to see the truth and face the pain of life directly and honestly.